CSTR-Edinburgh/merlin/README.md

 - matplotlib
 - bandmat
 - theano
-- sklearn, keras (optional, required if you use keras models)
+- sklearn, keras, h5py (optional, required if you use keras models)

 To install Merlin, `cd` merlin and run the below steps: